shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 ```metadata
 time: 10 minutes
 ```
+> With the help of a large New York newspaper, the money was raised.
+People all over the country, including children, sent in whatever they could.

 Tens of thousands of people donated funds for the Statue of Liberty and her pedestal—including many children.
 Remind your child(ren) of